 Disabled Access Ambassador

 Mario Rey is passionate about hospitality and the myriad of outdoor activities offered in the Lake Tahoe region.
-During the summer it is easy to find Mario out on his hand bike, and during the winter he is often found on his sit-ski.
+During the summer it's easy to find Mario out on his hand bike, and during the winter he is often found on his sit-ski.
 A longtime resident of Lake Tahoe, Mario is loaded with helpful tips for disabled guests.